OsramAutomotive/test-analysis/README.md

 ### 1) Temporal Plotting
 Outputs a set of temporal subplots:
-* Functional cycle
+* Voltage and functional cycle
 * Temperature profile
-* Current draw for each mode that is present
+* Current scans for each mode that is present

 Here is an example: